Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

 Audience for your reports

-Income statement, cash flow, and balance sheet reports are useful in many business contexts.
+Income statements, cash flow, and balance sheet reports are useful in many business contexts.
 Typically, they are intended for the following groups:

 - Investors.
 Investors use financial statements to evaluate a company's financial health, profitability, and potential for growth.

 - Creditors.
-Creditors, such as banks and other lending institutions, use financial statements to evaluate risk, a company's creditworthiness and ability to repay loans.
+Creditors, such as banks and other lending institutions, use financial statements to evaluate risk, a company's creditworthiness, and its ability to repay loans.

 - Regulators.
 Regulatory agencies in most countries require publicly traded companies to file financial statements on a regular basis.
-These agencies use financial statements to ensure that companies are complying with accounting and reporting standards.
+These agencies use financial statements to ensure that companies comply with accounting and reporting standards.

-Now that we've covered the main target groups, let's dive into the financial statements one by one.
-First up ...
+Now that we've covered the main target groups let's dive into the financial statements individually.